ucfoundation/tac/PRINCIPLES.md

 **Scalable**: City-Scale Simulation of Urban Systems, and Environments

-## Software That Enables Such Continuous Delivery
+## Software That Enables Such Urban Computing
 To help “practitioners to share and improve their practices,” the TAC upholds these values, and we seek projects that share them:

 **Pragmatic**: The most important attribute of a project is how useful it is to actual practitioners.
 Purity in design and implementation comes second to solving real-world problems for them.